 As can be seen from Peter’s photo above, a challah is a braided bread which can be made from plaiting 3, 5, 6 & 7 stands of dough, (occasionally 12 which represent the 12 tribes of Israel) made from eggs, fine white flour, water, sugar, yeast, and salt.

-Ingredients: 2 cups flour 1/2 cup water, lukewarm… 1 egg 1/4 cup sugar 1/4 cup butter – cold and chopped into cube 1 pack yeast ( 1 teaspoon yeast ) 1 tsp. salt extra sugar- for coating oil- for frying ( if you have a deep fat-fryer then so much the better 🙂 )
+Ingredients: 2 cups flour 1/2 cup water, lukewarm.
+1 egg 1/4 cup granulated or caster sugar 1/4 cup butter – cold and chopped into cube 1 packet yeast ( 1 teaspoon yeast ) 1 tsp. salt extra sugar- for coating oil- for frying ( if you have a deep fat-fryer then so much the better 🙂 )

 Directions: 1.)
 In large bowl combine flour, sugar, yeast, salt and butter.
 Mix well until everything incorporated.
 2.)
 Add the egg into the mixture and lukewarm water and start mixing together.
 3.)
 Knead the dough in clean floured surface until smooth and elastic.
 Let is rise for 1-2 hours.
 4.)
 Divide the dough into 14 pieces.
 Start rolling dough into cigar and twist it. ( like the picture on top) 5.)
 Let it rise for 20-30 minutes.
 (Enough time to heat the deep fryer on medium low) 6.)
 Fry it for about 1-2 minutes each side.
 Let is cool.
 Put in the plastic bag with sugar and shake it.
 7.)
 Best when serve hot along with your favorite drinks, like coffee or hot chocolate or ice cold pineapple juice.
 Enjoy